 Meredith Barad, MD

 Meredith Barad is a trained neurologist with specialty in headaches and orofacial pain.
-As the associate program director, fellows work directly with Dr. Barad throughout their year to advance their pain education.
+As an associate professor and program director, fellows work directly with Dr. Barad throughout their year to advance their pain education.
 During their time in clinic with Dr. Barad, their learn about the latest trials and research in headache medicine, as well as comprehensive approach to the neurological exam and cranio-facial anatomy and pathology as it relates to pain.

 Nicholas Karayannis MPT, PhD